 So, how’ll you know when fleas have transferred from your dog to you or your family member?
 Well, first check if your dog is continuously scratching its skin and fur.
 That’s the first sign because flea bites will cause itching on both human beings and dogs.

-Also, check whether your dog has signs of allergies due a massive flea infestation.
-Further, if you notes some flea dirt and red bumps on the dog, you should be alert that a flea attack could be coming over to you from the dog.
+Also, check whether your dog has signs of allergies due to a massive flea infestation.
+Further, if you note some flea dirt and red bumps on the dog, you should be alert that a flea attack could be coming over to you from the dog.

 Brush or comb your dog keenly to check whether the comb comes out with some brown color when passed on a white surface – to avoid such purchase good dog beds.

 Prevent fleas on your dogs

 I’ve pointed above that you can use flea bombs to control massive flea infestations in your rooms.
 However, to control fleas on your dogs, Advantage® II and Frontline® Plus have proven to the top models.
-You can also use a flea spray for your yard such as Pivot 10 IGR Concentrate or NyGuard Insect Growth Regulator.
+You can also use a flea spray for your yards.